Epilepsy

 However, if someone is there to provide first aid, keep the person on their side during a generalized seizure, or reposition them to keep their airway open, it may help limit SUDEP [5].

-Another reason why nocturnal seizures may be dangerous is that people can get hurt: they may fall out of bed or have bruises when they wake up from injuries at the night.
+Another reason why nocturnal seizures may be dangerous is that people can get hurt: they may fall out of bed or have bruises when they wake up from injuries in the night.
 Since a lack of sleep can be a trigger for seizures in general, nocturnal seizures may also cause more daytime seizures [1].
-Sleep monitoring solutions, like the Mate App, could help you understand when you've had a good night's sleep.
+Sleep monitoring solutions, like EpiMonitor, could help you understand when you've had a good night's sleep.

 How can I know if I had a seizure in my sleep?